rsodre/the-laundering-dilemma/README.md

 By Roger S. Mataleone [@matalecode](https://x.com/matalecode)

-## An Agentic Social Experiment

-Based on The Prisoner's Dilemma
+## An Agentic Social Experiment • The Prisoner's Dilemma on x402